Chart Color Schemes

 Traralgon East has very high levels of nearby infrastructure activity, ranking in the top 20% nationally

 Changes to local infrastructure significantly impact an area's performance.
-AreaSearch has identified seven projects likely affecting this region.
-Key initiatives include Ellavale East Estate, South East Traralgon Precinct Structure Plan, Cross's Road Development Plan, and Connecting Traralgon, Morwell and surrounding towns water project.
-The following list details those most relevant:.
+AreaSearch has identified seven projects that could affect this region.
+Notable ones are Ellavale East Estate, South East Traralgon Precinct Structure Plan, Cross's Road Development Plan, and Connecting Traralgon, Morwell and surrounding towns water initiatives.
+The following list details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.